levelgroundmma/level-ground-mma/gym/index.md

     of all skill levels. '
 - title: Pricing
   bullets:
+  - title: ''
+    description: Prices subject to increase in March 2018.
+Sign up today to lock in your rate forever.
   - title: Youth under 22
     description: Free (participation in Success Tracks encouraged)
   - title: Adults